Will-J-Gale/GTA5-Self-Driving-Car/README.md

 <img src="https://github.com/Will-J-Gale/GTA5-Self-Driving-Car/blob/master/Images/SelfDrivingModel.png" alt="drawing" width="200"/>

 This model was trained using ~80,000 images with corresponding steering and throttle commands.
-The architecture was loosly modelled after PilotNet by NVIDIA https://arxiv.org/abs/1604.07316
+The architecture was loosely  modelled after PilotNet by NVIDIA https://arxiv.org/abs/1604.07316
 However, this network was modified to add two regression heads, one for each command.
 The model was initially only trained using the steering command to learn features in the
 convolution layers.
 After this, a second regression head was added and only the remaining regression